ArifeLjutviovska/SpaceX/README.md

 ##  Setup & Installation with Docker
-  **1. Clone the Repository**
+  **1. Clone the Repository: **
     Open terminal and go to the folder that  you want to clone the project on your local machine.
 And run the following command:
    ```sh
    git clone https://github.com/ArifeLjutviovska/SpaceX.git
    ```
- **2. Navigate into the Project Directory**
+ **2. Navigate into the Project Directory: **
    Run the following command on your terminal.
  ```sh
    cd SpaceX
    ```
- **3. Download the .env File from GitHub Actions**
-Now you will see the project structure.
+ **3. Download the .env File from GitHub Actions: ** Now you will see the project structure.
 You will see that on SpaceX folder we have docker-compose  folder.
 In order for application to run you need to have .env file on docker-compose folder.
 You can get the .env file by following these steps: [Steps to get environment file](#steps-to-get-environment-file) After successfull download of .env file,  Move the .env folder to SpaceX/docker-compose folder on the cloned project.

- **4. Start the Project Using Docker Compose**
+ **4. Start the Project Using Docker Compose: **
   If you are on SpaceX folder run the following commands on your terminal:
   ```sh
    cd docker-compose
    docker-compose up --build
    ```
   If you are already on SpaceX/docker-compose folder on your terminal, just run the following command:
   ```sh
    docker-compose up --build
    ```
-**Note: Encountering an issue?**
+**Note: Encountering an issue? **
   If you see an error like **"User Declined Directory Sharing"** while running the docker containers, [click here](#troubleshooting) for the fix.

-**5. Test the application**
+**5. Test the application: **
  You can test the application with these routes:
  - Frontend: http://localhost:4300
  - Backend API: http://localhost:7005